xxsimoxx/affiliates-and-partners/readme.txt

 This plugin allows to manage any kind of directory: affiliates, partners, local resellers, members of your association...

 The main goal is to keep it easy, light.
-Any customization can be done with css anf using filters.
+Any customization can be done with css and using filters.

 Go to "Affiliates and Partners" menu and add members the same way you add posts or pages.
 Use the shortcode in the pages where you want listing to appear.